 Introduction to Functions:

 A function is a self –contained program segment that carries out some specific, well-defined task.
 Every C program consists of one or more functions.
-One of these functions must be called main.
+One of these functions, we must call the main.
 Additional functions will be subordinate to main, and perhaps to one another.

 If a program contains multiple functions, their definitions may appear in any order though they must be independent of one another.
 That is one function definition cannot be embedded within another.